llpeterson/security/key-distro.md

    cryptanalysis, and less information exposed should the key be broken.

-- Predistribution of symmetric keys is problematic.
+- Predistribution of secret keys is problematic.

 - Public key ciphers are generally superior for authentication and session key establishment but too slow to use for encrypting entire